Real-normalized differentials and the elliptic Calogero-Moser system: The elliptic Calogero-Moser system

-where $\xi_s$ are some holomorphic functions $\BC\times\BC\to\BC$. \end{dfn} In \cite{kr1} the following explicit expression for the Baker-Akhiezer function was obtained:

-where $A:\G\hookrightarrow J(\G)$ is the Abel-Jacobi embedding of the curve into the Jacobian, and $U$ and $V$ are the vectors of $B$-periods of the normalized (i.e.~with all $A$-periods zero) differentials $\Omega_2$ and $\Omega_3$, with poles at $p_0$ of second and third order, respectively.
-The vector $Z_0$ is the image of the divisor $\g_1+\ldots+\g_g$ under the Abel map.

-As shown in \cite{kr1}, the Baker-Akhiezer function satisfies partial differential equation (\ref{lax11}) with the potential $u(x,t)$ given explicitly as
+As shown in \cite{kr1}, the Baker-Akhiezer function satisfies partial differential equation \eqref{lax11} with the potential $u(x,t)$ given explicitly as

-Now let us show that the curves $\G$ with marked point $p_0$ in $\K_g$ can be characterized by the property that the vector $U$ in (\ref{utheta}) spans an elliptic curve in the Jacobian (i.e. ~$\BC U\subset J(\G)$ is closed).
+We will now use the Baker-Akhiezer function to obtain our main result. \begin{proof}[Proof of main theorem \ref{thm:main}] Starting from any curve $(C,p,z)$ (and a collection of $g$ points on $C$ in a general position) we can construct uniquely a Baker-Akhiezer function, given explicitly by \eqref{psitheta}.
+We first show that the curves $(C,p)\in\calK_g$ are characterized within $\calM_{g,1}$ by the property that the vector $U$ in \eqref{psitheta},\eqref{utheta} spans an elliptic curve in the Jacobian of $C$ (i.e. ~$\CC U\subset J(C)$ is closed).